 Another vocal opponent of replacing the Greyhound station with curbside pickups and drop-offs on Jackson is Amtrak, which owns adjacent Union station, since the new bus stop location has no indoor waiting area or restrooms of its own.
 Obviously, bus riders would want to use that terminal's facilities, but the railroad says the station's seating, tables, and restrooms are already packed with Amtrak and Metra customers during rush hours.
 Moreover, a billion-dollar-plus renovation of the terminal is slated for next year.

-If Amtrak didn't already feel like they were being kicked to the curb, railroad spokesperson Marc Magliari claims FlixBus, the German-based company that owns Greyhound, has been shooting dirty pool with its service to Jackson.
+If Amtrak didn't already feel like it was being kicked to the curb, railroad spokesperson Marc Magliari claims FlixBus, the German-based company that owns Greyhound, has been shooting dirty pool (our words, or not his) with its service to Jackson.

 "Eight unexpected buses are now at the Jackson curbside, according to the Greyhound website," Magliari told Streetsblog late Wednesday afternoon.
 "This is triple the number of buses we expect, 12 instead of four, mainly during afternoons when [Union Station's] Amtrak connecting passengers [traffic] is at a peak and at highly congested times downtown."
 Curbside bus service on Jackson also slows down other drivers, although currently only one CTA bus line, the 1 Bronzeville/Union Station route, regularly stops there.